 - 1. Successfully complete all academic coursework, including mandated developmental coursework, with a minimum cumulative grade-point average of 2.0.
 Certificate of Proficiency candidates must successfully complete all program requirements with a minimum program GPA of 2.0. - 2.
 Successful completion of the required number of credits and specified courses required. - 3.
-Completion of two semesters (minimum of 24 credit hours) as a student at UACCB in order to earn an Associate Degree or completion of the last 15 semester credit hours of the program requirements at UACCB for a Technical Certificate, or completion of the last 6 semester credit hours of the program requirements at UACCB for a Certificate of Proficiency. - 4.
+Adhere to the following program requirements: - Associate Degree: completion of two semesters and a minimum of 24 credit hours) as a student at UACCB. - Technical Certificate: completion of the last 15 semester credit hours of the program requirements at UACCB. - Certificate of Proficiency: completion of the last 6 semester credit hours of the program requirements at UACCB. - 4.
 Satisfaction of all financial responsibilities due to the college.